gitmhd/flex-grids/README.md

 Now all the elements will be the same width and fit the row.

-You can add after hyphen number from 1 to 12 represents how many grid will take from the whole grids.
+You can add after hyphen number from 1 to 12 represents how many grid will take from the 12 grids.

 ```html
 <div class="container">